owebeeone/NEMWeb/README.md

 * requirements.txt

 Follow the usual Python procedures to use pip to install all the dependencies in requirements.txt.
-The first time NEMWeb.py is run (on Windows) it will read in the most recent 12 calendar months of electricity generation data from nemweb.com.au, saving binary PKL files to %APPDATA%\\NEMWeb then saving the following two files to
+The first time NEMWeb.py is run it will read in the most recent 12 calendar months of electricity generation data from nemweb.com.au, saving binary PKL files to %APPDATA%\\NEMWeb then saving the following two files to
 %USERPROFILE%\\Documents;